 Liquid vs Granular Fertilizer [Pros and Cons] With Science

-Wouldn’t it be great if you can just quickly choose the best liquid or granular fertilizer?
+Wouldn’t it be great if you can just quickly choose the best liquid or granulated fertilizer?
 Unfortunately, there are so many fertilizer types, elements, and factors to consider that choosing one can be rather, well… daunting.

-What are the Types of Fertilizers?
+What are the Different Forms of Fertilizers?

 Few of us who use fertilizers actually know the key advantages and disadvantages of granular and liquid fertilizers.
 Of course, we know common generalizations such as these: